 Our club is continuing the quarterly exchanges with the Denver West Rotary Club.
-Our Club’s weekly meeting on March 25th will be with the Denver West Rotary Club at Rolling Hills Country Club, 15707 W. 26th Avenue.
-Same time Noon to 1:15.
-Here is a link to the location at Rolling Hills CC in Wheat Ridge. http://www.rhillscc.org/club/scripts/view/view_directions.asp?NS=PUBLIC
+Our Club’s weekly meeting on March 25th was with the Denver West Rotary Club at Rolling Hills Country Club.

 One of the main sources of Rotary Awareness comes via the monthly issues of Rotarian Magazine.
 In January, during Rotary Awareness Month, club members were asked to provide a written summary of one item from any of the 2013 issues of Rotarian.
 Contributions will be compiled into a list and shared with all members.